-Do not connect the device to the network until the IP addresses are configured.
+Note: Do not connect the device to the network until the IP addresses are configured.

-7. After POST is complete, verify that the power LEDs on blades and other FRUs are green.

-For information about LED patterns, refer to Monitoring the Device.

-8. Ground the chassis by attaching a ground wire from building ground to an appropriate crimp connector and attaching the connector to the 2AWG Panduit LCD2-14AF lug located to the left of the bottom fan assembly near the bottom of the chassis.
+- 7. After POST is complete, verify that the power LEDs on blades and other FRUs are green. - For information about LED patterns, refer to Chapter 6, "Monitoring the switch," on page 81. - 8.
+Ground the chassis by attaching a ground wire from building ground to an appropriate crimp connector and attaching the connector to the 2AWG Panduit LCD2-14AF lug located to the left of the bottom fan assembly near the bottom of the chassis.

-Connecting power cord to HVAC/HVDC power supplies
+Connecting power cord to HVAC/HVDC power supplies About this task